SamuelNic/Eletronica/Fonte/README.md

 ## Simulação do Circuito:
 //Colocar link e foto do Falstad aqui
-## Schematic do circuito no EAGLE:
+## Esquemático da PCB no software Proteus:
 //Colocar foto do EAGLE aqui
+## PCB do Circuito no Software Proteus:
 ## Vídeo do circuito:
 //Colocar link do vídeo exxplicativo aqui
 ## Imagens do projeto